0xHexedCode/Userland-playground/README.md

 # Userland-playground

 My own personal codes for userland stuff.
+Samples of use will come later.

 ## Content

-* NTHeader.h : nearly all definitions I need to code windows stuff + some functions I wrote
+* NTHeader.h : nearly all definitions I need to code windows stuff + some functions I wrote.
+Header will be expanded with time.

 ### Personal Functions :